tasosnent/BeyondMeSH/Data/README.md

  	* MA2_pmids.txt		: 	A list of the pmids of the articles included in MA2 dataset.

 ## Pre-processed data
-The processed dataset for direct development of the fine-graind semantic indexing models are available [here](https://owncloud.skel.iit.demokritos.gr/index.php/s/UKy3DZjTzuk8xUn) as a zipped file (1.1 Gb) and [here](https://owncloud.skel.iit.demokritos.gr/index.php/s/UKy3DZjTzuk8xUn) as unziped folders for selective download of specific subfolders or files.
+The processed dataset for direct development of the fine-graind semantic indexing models are available:
+	* [here](https://owncloud.skel.iit.demokritos.gr/index.php/s/UKy3DZjTzuk8xUn) as a zipped file (1.1 Gb) and
+	* [here](https://owncloud.skel.iit.demokritos.gr/index.php/s/UKy3DZjTzuk8xUn) as unziped folders for selective download of specific subfolders or files.